drewby08/platform-zoo-scavenger-hunt/README.md

    Now clearly you’ve solved it, I’m _________"
 1. I don't breathe fire, but my name might make you think that I do.
 I'm the largest lizard in the world.
 What am I?
-1. Elephant, my closest relative some have said; but sailors of past, when glimpse caught real fast, claim I am a mermaid instead.
+1. Elephant is my closest relative some have said; but sailors of past, when glimpse caught real fast, claim I am a mermaid instead.
 1. I always need to stay on my toes.
 I guide Santa's sleigh with my shiny red nose.
 1. This animal is half of a liger, and likes frosted flakes.
 1. I am a cat that’s twice the size, does not catch mice, hunts at night, walks on snow white.